Intussusception is the sliding of one part of the intestine into another.

 Intussusception can block the passage of food through the intestine.
 If the blood supply is cut off, the segment of intestine pulled inside can die.
 Heavy bleeding may also occur.
 If a hole develops, infection, shock, and dehydration can take place very rapidly.

 The cause of intussusception is not known.
 Conditions that may lead to the problem include:

 - Viral infection

 - Enlarged lymph node in the intestine

 Intussusception can affect both children and adults.
-However, most cases occur in children ages 6 months to 2 years.
-It affects boys 4 times as often as girls.
+It is more common in boys.
+It usually affects children ages 5 months to 3 years.

 The first sign of intussusception is very often sudden, loud crying caused by abdominal pain.
 The pain is colicky and not continuous (intermittent), but it comes back often.
 The pain will get stronger and last longer each time it returns.